 Collette started by offering a cup of tea, a moment of bonding over distaste for our spouse's coffee habits and self-effacing jokes about the mess she keeps making with her own tea.
 During the interview about the show, she was vibrant and open... until she suddenly stopped.

 While discussing being able to "go with the flow" she suddenly said, "I have a tattoo on my body because of this very subject."

+"Because you went with the flow?"
+Tomei inquired.
 "No, because I find it hard to go with the flow," Collette explained, adding that "At least I'm aware of it.
 It's..."

 She paused, said, "Oh, why am I talking about my tattoo?" and withdrew briefly.
 Attention shifted to Tomei who deflected the notion of a potential tattoo on the subject with a burst of laughter.

 The morning was filled with her effusive ebullience.
 Even after the interview, a reference to her brother's long ago high school misdeeds brought out more joking around.
 She turned serious, even secretive, however, when pressed about her acting.